pauledavey/CodeSharper.PowerPoint.Helper/README.md

 There is an included console project that has contains some sample code.
 Unit tests are included - have a look to see how to use features of the helper class

+There is also an example PowerPoint presentation file that has been generated from the example console program in the root of the repository.

 Some of the features contained in the helper library include:

 PowerPoint Application